 Identify and Replace Lead Solder

-The use of lead solder in the joining of copper pipes is an illegal method of installment.
-If your copper pipes are joined with lead solder, notify the plumber who did the work, and request that the lead solder be replaced with lead-free solder.
+The use of lead solder in the joining of copper pipes was banned in the U.S. in 1986.
+If your copper pipes are joined with lead solder, have a plumber replace it with lead-free solder.
 Lead solder looks dull gray, and when scratched with a key looks shiny.
-In addition, notify the Massachusetts Department of Environmental Protection about the violation.

 Have an Electrician Check Your Wiring